 - 4-7-8 breathing: Inhale through the nose for 4 seconds, hold for 7 seconds, exhale slowly through the mouth for 8 seconds.
 4 cycles.

 - General slow breathing: Aim for about 6 breaths per minute (inhale about 4 seconds, exhale about 6 seconds).
-This rate synchronizes the heart and breathing.
+This is a rhythm that synchronizes the heart and breath.

 The big advantage: it's always available, without anyone noticing, even in the middle of a tense meeting.